Habronattus fallax

-Habronattus fallax is a species of spiders from the family Salticidae found in the United States and Mexico.
+Habronattus fallax is a species of spider in the family Salticidae found in the United States and Mexico.

 Description

 The species are brownish-black, and have a size of 1/8 of an inch.
 The females have markings, which includes a stripe, on their lower abdomen, while the males have two spots instead, with white stripes that are located on the front of the cephalothorax.

 Ecology

 The species feed on leaf beetles and other insects.